-Wouldn't it be great if you could write the rules?
+Wouldn't it be great if you could write your own rules?

 An operational safety case (OSC) is a process which allows you to gain an exemption from the regulations which govern drone/ UAV/ UAS operations.
-An OSC allows you as the operator to write the rules, however the exemption will only be granted if you can prove to the CAA that you can operate safely.
+An OSC allows you as the operator to write your own rules, however the exemption will only be granted if you can prove you can operate safely.
 To apply for an OSC you will need to write a 3 volume operations manual in accordance with the guidelines in the CAA's CAP722 document, and present sufficient safety arguments and mitigation's to satisfy the CAA that risks are tolerable

 What can i apply for?

 The great thing about an OSC is that you can apply for any exemption that you like.
 During your initial discovery call we will discuss with you your exact requirements, and we will tailor your application and the mitigations you put in place to meet your needs and the safety targets for your organisation

 Most of the OSCs we have completed for our clients fall within one or more of the following categories: